Last Updated on August 18, 2023

 The first “wow” factor on our Silver Muse Caribbean cruise was, to our delight, the pepper grinder.

 Every table in every restaurant on the 600-passenger ship had a pair of tall, stainless steel salt and pepper mills made by Zassenhaus of Germany.
-Elegant and expensive, the ceramic-based spice grinders are considered among the very best in the world.
+Elegant and expensive, the ceramic-based spice grinders are among the very best in the world.

 First Impressions of the Silver Muse